gtazevedo/cra_mtae_sas_in_py/README.md

 If you need a more detailed introduction into some python concepts, functions or packages for these implementations you can refer to [Snake Bear](https://snakebear.science/index.html).

 Each chapter will be a different python notebook and these notebooks will have a short resumen of the theory in the book along with the examples.
-Sometimes this theory can be complemented with my knowledge or outside sources (when referenced).
+Sometimes this theory can be complemented with my knowledge or outside sources (when referenced.
+I will not reference the book each time as this is all based on it's content).
 To have a look at the complete theory I recommend reading the book, you can find more details, papers, trainings, where to buy, the preview or info about the authors at  [Credit Risk Analytics](www.creditriskanalytics.net).

 It's important to notice that this github project has no relationship with the authors nor their course in python (you can check it [here](https://www.deepcreditrisk.com/), this course is related to their book Deep Credit Risk: Machine Learning with Python).
 As of the moment I'm writing these notebooks I haven't taken this course nor watched their videos in youtube so my approach to converting these analysis to python may differ.